itswadesh/anne-docs/admin-user-manual.md

   Manufacturer-> The manufacturer of the product Manufacturing Date-> The manufacturer of the product.
   Expiry Date-> Expiry of the product.

-#### Inventory

-Stock Control: If you have a limited number of this product to sell, use the stock control section to specify the quantity in stock.

 ##### CODES: